tonrea333/array-of-radioactive-mutants/README.md

 ### Introduction

-One of the aspects that confuses people when first learning arrays is that they are mutable.
+One of the aspects that confuses people when first learning arrays is that they are mutable (can be mutated).
 Not only can you say:

 `array.push(5)`